tacticlink/cheapdigital/README.md

 We pursue digital,because digital lead the way to data usage, data help us to understand our customers better to increase our competitiveness, so as we can survive.
 [Why we pursue digitalization?](https://github.com/tacticlink/cheapdigital/blob/master/basis/pursue-digital.md)

-The intention of this project is to develope a low price Open Source ERP Odoo by yourselves or by limited supports.
+The intention of this project is to develope a low price Open Source ERP Odoo by yourselves.

 ### An Environment for developing